 Because I knew just how much angst I had as a high schooler, I was adamant that I would not choose to reach out to this age group.
 I’d rather stick to teaching the 7-12 year old kids, who are sweet and innocent and to reaching out to the university age ones, who I figured would not be as hormone-driven.
 Let someone else deal with the confusion of puberty.

 However, I saw more and more promising young leaders sinking into depression and giving in to the identity confusion they normally experience when they step into high school life.
 And I thought, why wait to reach out to an even more broken person in college, when they could learn the truth earlier?
 I tentatively started to reach out to girls between 13 and 16 years old and am I glad I did!
-So many mindsets that I had about high school students were broken because it wasn’t feelings or comfort that dictated my decision (more about these mindsets in my next blog).
+So many mindsets that I had about high school students were broken because it wasn’t feelings or comfort that dictated my decision.

-Not only do I now have so much love for these young people–I have a deep respect for them, especially when they choose to stand apart from their peers yet still respond in compassion in the midst of persecution at an age where rejection chafes the most.
+Not only do I now have so much love for these young people–I have a deep respect for them, especially when they choose to stand apart from their peers yet still respond with compassion in the midst of persecution at an age when rejection chafes the most.
 I look forward to the kind of leader they will become as university students, as professionals and as parents.

 How about you?
-Is God calling you to fill a need, even if your feelings toward the people involved seem to border on apathy?
+Is God calling you to fill a need, even if your feelings toward the people involved seem to border on apathy or revulsion?
 Are you willing to obey and be in faith despite your feelings?
 Or would you rather stick to your comfort zone?